ECE3SAT/ece3sat.github.io/content/_index.md

 where most space missions are located or planned.
 Figure 1 illustrates the distribution of debris around the Earth in 2013.

-![Representation of the distribution of the space debris in LEO in 2013.
-Source: ESA](images/Space_debris_story_video_production_full.png)
+{{<
+    image_pop_up_legend
+    "/images/Space_debris_story_video_production_full.png"
+    "Illustration from space that shows the earth surrounded by thousands of debris."

-Figure 1 : Representation of the distribution of the space debris in LEO in 2013.
-Source: ESA
+    "Figure 1: Representation of the distribution of the space debris in LEO in 2013.
+Source: ESA"
+>}}

 Even with the direct threat to space missions that space debris represents, the real threat comes in the long-term management of the